zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/tutorial.md

 ## Setup ⚙️🔧

 The setup for this lab is minimal.
 Download a virtual machine software.
-For this course, I used VMware; I just prefer it, but whichever software you use does not really matter.
+For this course, I used VMware; I just prefer it... but whichever software you use does not really matter.

 If you are unable to get VMware, I recommend Virtual Box instead.
-Both are great virtual machine softwares:
+Both are great virtualisation software options:

 ### Installation Resources For Virtualisation Software

 - [VirtualBox Official Site](https://www.virtualbox.org/wiki/Downloads)
 - [VMware Official Site](https://www.vmware.com/products/workstation-player.html)

-In addition to this, here is guides on how to install the OS that I will be using for this course (Debian):
+In addition to this, here are guides on how to install the OS that I will be using for this course (Debian):

 ### Public Guides For Installing Debian